Get your Scottish on!

 Click here to register for Highland Dance Competition.

-Piping, drumming, drum major and pipe band competitions delight us with Scottish music throughout the day!
+Piping, drumming, drum major and pipe band competitions delight us with Scottish music!
 You'll find yourself clapping your hands and tapping your feet to the lively music of reels and marches, while the centuries-old Great Music of Piobaireachd (pronounced 'pee-o-broc') stirs the soul.
-Dressed in Highland style, competitors select the tunes they play, and can be heard practicing in the many coves and shaded areas across the park.
+Dressed in Highland style, competitors select the tunes they play, and can be heard practicing in the across the park.

 Our Open competitions feature professionals from across the country.

-Pipe Bands with their colorful tartans march in opening ceremonies and compete in the afternoon on center field.
+while Pipe Bands with their colorful tartans march in opening ceremonies and compete on center field.